wdi-sg/project-1/README.md

 <img src="images/project1-wireframe/project1-wireframe-03.jpg" alt="wireframe" width="600">

-4. If player is unable to press the correct sequence or time is up, modal will popup telling player that they fail and prompt to retry.
+4. If player is unable to press the correct sequence or time is up, modal will popup telling player that they have fail and prompt to retry.
 <img src="images/project1-wireframe/project1-wireframe-04.jpg" alt="wireframe" width="600">